-Here at Gorsemoor we teach the children about Online Safety using the Education for a Connected World framework.
-We ensure the children gain the relevant knowledge and skills to stay safe in a digital world through an embedded approach.
-This enables staff and children to thrive in a culture of safety throughout their school journey and beyond.
+Here at Gorsemoor we teach you about Online Safety using the Education for a Connected World framework.
+We ensure you gain the relevant knowledge and skills to stay safe in a digital world by learning about online safety at every opportunity.
+This will help you be safe in a digital world.

 Tips for staying safe online:

 · Make sure you keep new online friends strictly online.
 If someone you don't know asks to be your online friend you must ensure an adult knows about it.